-59. At the closing of the Conference, the meeting heard statements by Ms. Fekitamoeloa Katoa 'Utoikamanu, Under-Secretary-General and High Representative, UN-OHRLLS and by H.E.
+At the closing of the Conference, the meeting heard statements by Ms. Fekitamoeloa Katoa 'Utoikamanu, Under-Secretary-General and High Representative, UN-OHRLLS and by H.E.
 Mr. Jagdish D. Koonjul, Permanent Representative of Mauritius to the United Nations.

-60. The USG of UN-OHRLLS, in her closing statement, expressed thanks to the Government of Mauritius, Ambassador Koonjul and the people of Mauritius for hosting the Regional Meeting and their hospitality.
+The USG of UN-OHRLLS, in her closing statement, expressed thanks to the Government of Mauritius, Ambassador Koonjul and the people of Mauritius for hosting the Regional Meeting and their hospitality.
 She congratulated the delegates and participants on the outcomes of the meeting, highlighting that the conclusions outlined trends on the progress and challenges of the region in implementing the SAMOA Pathway, and common priorities to guide the AIMS region through the preparatory process toward the MTR in 2019.
 The USG underscored the meeting's focus on means of implementation, to effectively address the range of challenges of the AIMS countries, in implementing the SAMOA Pathway and specifically citing climate change, water and sanitation, data and statistics, financing for development, capacity building, gender equality and women's empowerment.

-61. H.E.
+H.E.
 Mr. Jagdish D. Koonjul, Ambassador and Permanent Representative of Mauritius to the United Nations, highlighted a variety of challenges and recalled some of the main messages discussed during the AIMS Regional Preparatory meeting.
 He underscored the urgent need for a better organized regional coordinating structure for SIDS in the AIMS region.
-He underlined concern over the ad-hoc arrangements observed in the past, during MSI, highlighted the previous coordinating role of IOC, and commended their performance in their preparatory role.
-Ambassador Koonjul discussed the importance of focal points and underlined that they need to be maintained and strengthened, and that consideration should be provided for horizontal communication among the focal points to aid their ability to coordinate amongst one another.
-He also mentioned the importance of communication, stressing the importance of regular Skype meetings and mentioned that teleconferences can be organized to connect the AIMS regional focal points and with counterparts at the UN Secretariat.
-It was suggested that the SIDS AIMS group meet during the upcoming high-level meetings in September 2018.
-He recalled that Carbo Verde took initiative during the 2016 meeting of African SIDS and Madagascar in the context of protecting SIDS in AU.
-He discussed the AIMS acronym and recalled that upon its initial creation, that the A stood for Atlantic, not Africa.
-Ambassador Koonjul indicated that the region as a group should proceed slowly and incrementally, with support from their political leaders, and work together at the mission level in New York, with clear messaging and, hopefully commitments with the support of the UN system.
+He expressed concern over the ad-hoc arrangements observed in the past highlighted the previous coordinating role of IOC in the context of the adoption of the Mauritius Implementation Strategy and commended their performance in their preparatory role.
+Ambassador Koonjul highlighted the importance of focal points and underlined that they need to be maintained and strengthened, and that consideration should be given for horizontal communication among the focal points to aid their ability to coordinate amongst one another.
+He also highlighted the importance of communication, stressing the importance of regular Skype meetings and mentioned that teleconferences can be organized to connect the AIMS regional focal points and counterparts at the UN Secretariat.
+He reiterated the suggestion that the SIDS AIMS group meet during the upcoming high-level meetings in September 2018.
+He recalled that Carbo Verde took the initiative during the 2016 to organize a meeting of African SIDS and Madagascar in the context of ensuring the integration of SIDS concerns in the AU discussions and decisions.
+He recalled what the AIMS acronym at its initial creation stood for, that is, A for Atlantic, not Africa.
+Ambassador Koonjul indicated that the region as a group should proceed slowly and incrementally, with support from their political leaders, and work together at the mission level in New York, with clear messaging and, hopefully commitments with the support of the UN system for the successful implementation of the SAMOA Pathway.

-62. The Meeting was adjourned at 1:00 p.m. on 25 May 2018.
+The Meeting was adjourned at 1:00 p.m. on 25 May 2018.